75th/parallaxative/readme.md

 A vanilla JS library to help those who must implement parallax under duress.
 Contains several classes to help run code based on the viewport position of an HTML element.

-This seems to work decently in most circumstances, but the API is very ugly; it needs massive cleanup and documentation improvements.
+This seems to work decently in most circumstances, but the API is in the process of being cleaned up substantially; it needs massive cleanup and documentation improvements.
 Use at your own risk.

 Special thanks to [Barry T. Smith](https://twitter.com/thebarrytone) for the [excellent name](http://motherfuckingwebsite.com)